7 Easy-to-Follow Guidelines for Choosing a WordPress Theme

-With WordPress powering more than 25 percent of ALL websites, there are thousands of themes to choose from.
+With WordPress now powering 30% of ALL websites, there are thousands of themes to choose from.
 So where do you begin?
 In this article, we’ll break down how to choose the very best WordPress theme for your website.

 1. Establish Your Website’s Objective